ericnewton/many-lives/README.md

 # Life in many languages

 I've become interested in functional programming.
-Growing numbers of processors and use of multithreaded designs makes sticking with functional mechanisms more appealing.
+Growing numbers of processors and use of multi-threaded designs makes sticking with functional mechanisms more appealing.
 In particular, I find the arguments made by Rich Hickey (author of the language *Clojure*) compelling.